SET-IITGN/TracerSET/README.md

 ## Limitations

-- Supports Python only
+- Currently supports Python programs only.
-- Execution overhead due to tracing instrumentation
+- Execution incurs runtime overhead due to tracing, AST / CST analysis, and runtime introspection.
-- Best suited for education, learning, and research prototyping
+- Best suited for small to medium-sized programs used for education and program comprehension.
+- May produce large outputs for complex or deeply recursive programs.
+- Trace behavior may vary across Python interpreter versions and runtime environments.
+- Bytecode disassembly is based on the CPython virtual machine and may not generalize to other Python implementations such as PyPy or Jython.
-- Not optimized for production debugging workloads
+- Not intended as a replacement for production-grade debuggers or performance profilers.
+- Some visualization features depend on external tools such as Graphviz and xdot.
+- Certain advanced Python features (e.g., concurrency, dynamic code execution patterns) may not be fully supported.

 ---